bmphx2/CTFs/Kaspersky CTF 2018/doubles/README.md

 So it will have the shellcode submitted in double (up to 0x6 times) and the $rip will be 0x70 bytes from this.

-It is necessary to reach the entire shellcode jumping -0x78 bytes from the execution (there is some thrash 0x909090909090c031) put by the execution on offset 0x70.
+It is necessary to reach the entire shellcode jumping -0x78 bytes from the execution, there are some opcode bytes on the offset 0x70 that will clear $rax (0x909090909090c031) along with some NOPs.

 There are opcode bytes that do the jump for short distances, for -0x78 bytes are *\xeb\x86*.